Le Grand Jeu (1934 film)

-Le Grand Jeu is a 1934 French film directed by Jacques Feyder.
+Le Grand Jeu is a 1934 French drama film directed by Jacques Feyder and starring Pierre Richard-Willm, Marie Bell, Charles Vanel and Françoise Rosay.
 It is a romantic drama set against the background of the French Foreign Legion, and the film was an example of poetic realism in the French cinema.
 The title Le Grand Jeu refers to the practice of reading the cards.
 Blanche asks whether her client wants the 'full works', the whole story: "Alors... je te fais le grand jeu?"

 Plot

 Pierre Martel (Pierre Richard-Willm), a young Parisian businessman, is brought to financial ruin and disgrace through the extravagant lifestyle that he pursues with his lover Florence (Marie Bell).
 Forced to leave the country, he joins the Foreign Legion, as Pierre Muller, and seeks to submerge his own despair in a new life in North Africa alongside other unhappy refugees such as the Russian Nicolas (Georges Pitoëff).
 When not on campaign, they lodge in a cheap hotel run by the greedy and lecherous Clément (Charles Vanel) and his sadly stoical wife Blanche (Françoise Rosay), who passes the time by reading the cards to tell her customers their fortunes.

 When Pierre encounters Irma (Marie Bell) working in a local bar as a singer and a prostitute, he finds her almost identical to his former lover Florence, except for her voice and the colour of her hair.
 Irma is vague about her past and Pierre becomes ever more obsessed with the apparent reincarnation of his old love.
 They live together at the hotel, and when Clément forces himself on Irma, Pierre kills him in a struggle; Blanche makes it appear to be an accident.

 When Pierre's term of service finishes, he and Irma plan a new life together back in France where he has now inherited some money.
 But on the eve of their embarkation in Casablanca, Pierre happens to meet again the real Florence, now mistress to a wealthy Arab, and his feelings for Irma are shattered.
 Having duped Irma into returning to France alone, he re-enlists in the Legion.
 Blanche's cards foretell a brave death for him in his next campaign.